MedatechUK/Medatech.APY/docs/log.md

 # mLog

-This package extends the basic python logger by creating a single log file per day and adding stack information to the log.
+This package extends the basic python logger by:
+- Creating a single log file per day in the format log\YYYY-MM\YYMMDD.log
+- Adding stack trace information to the log.

 This prevents log files becoming unusable due to size and is useful for issue tracing.

+All the other controls in the repository use this logging package.

 ## Imports
 ```python